 Can I give my house away to avoid inheritance tax?

-Transferring your home to your children is not a straightforward way to reduce IHT.
-If you continue to live in the property rent-free after the transfer, the gift with reservation of benefit rules mean the home remains in your estate regardless of when the transfer happened — the seven-year clock does not run.
-To remove the property from your estate, you would need to either pay a market-rate rent to the new owners (and have this properly documented) or move out entirely.
-Even then, you would need to survive seven years from the date the reservation of benefit ended.
-This is a specialist area and the interactions with capital gains tax, stamp duty land tax, and the RNRB are complex — professional advice from a solicitor or tax adviser is strongly recommended before taking any action.
+Transferring a home to children is rarely a straightforward way to reduce IHT.
+If the donor continues to live in the property rent-free, the gift with reservation of benefit rules mean the home stays in the estate regardless of when the transfer happened, so the seven-year clock does not run.
+To remove the property, the donor would need to pay a market rent to the new owners (properly documented) or move out entirely, and then survive seven years from the date the reservation ended.
+The interactions with capital gains tax, stamp duty land tax, and the residence nil-rate band are complex, so advice from a solicitor or tax adviser is strongly recommended before acting.

 Summary

 The seven-year rule is central to how inheritance tax treats lifetime gifts.
 Gifts made more than seven years before death are outside the estate; those made within seven years may be taxable, with taper relief reducing the rate for gifts made three to seven years before death.
-Everyday giving is largely protected by the annual exemption (£3,000), small gifts allowance (£250 per person), and wedding gift exemptions.
+Everyday giving is largely protected by the annual exemption (£3,000), small gifts allowance (£250 per person), wedding gift exemptions, and the normal expenditure out of income exemption for regular gifts funded from surplus income.

-For executors, the key task is building a complete picture of gifts made in the seven years before death, identifying which are covered by exemptions, and calculating whether any exceed the nil-rate band.
+For executors, the key task is building a complete picture of gifts made in the seven years before death, identifying which are covered by exemptions, reporting them on form IHT403, and calculating whether any exceed the nil-rate band.
 Our guide on executor duties covers this as part of the broader estate administration process.

 For more on how inheritance tax works, see our inheritance tax overview and the guide to the nil-rate band.

-All figures verified against HMRC and gov.uk guidance, March 2026.
-The nil-rate band of £325,000 and current exemption amounts are confirmed for 2025/26.
+All figures verified against HMRC and gov.uk guidance, last verified 20 June 2026.
+The nil-rate band of £325,000 and current exemption amounts are confirmed for 2025/26 and frozen to April 2031.
+The pension IHT change takes effect for deaths on or after 6 April 2027 under the Finance Act 2026.
 This guide covers England, Wales, and Scotland.
 It is for information only and does not constitute legal or tax advice.
-For complex estates — particularly those involving large gifts, trusts, business property, or gifts with reservation — a solicitor or tax adviser can save considerable time and money.
+For complex estates – particularly those involving large gifts, trusts, business property, pensions, or gifts with reservation – a solicitor or tax adviser can save considerable time and money.